 The Google GCP-PGWA exam preparation guide is designed to provide candidates with necessary information about the Professional Google Workspace Administrator exam.
 It includes exam summary, sample questions, practice test, objectives and ways to interpret the exam objectives to enable candidates to assess the types of questions-answers that may be asked during the Google Cloud Platform - Professional Google Workspace Administrator (GCP-PGWA) exam.

 It is recommended for all the candidates to refer the GCP-PGWA objectives and sample questions provided in this preparation guide.
-The Professional Google Workspace Administrator certification is mainly targeted to the candidates who want to build their career in Cloud domain and demonstrate their expertise.
+The Professional Google Workspace Administrator certification is mainly targeted to the candidates who want to build their career in Professional domain and demonstrate their expertise.
 We suggest you to use practice exam listed in this cert guide to get used to with exam environment and identify the knowledge areas where you need more work prior to taking the actual Professional Google Workspace Administrator exam.

 Google GCP-PGWA Exam Summary: